lino-framework/book/docs/admin/getlino.rst

       --redis / --no-redis            Whether this server provides redis --devtools / --no-devtools      Whether this server provides developer tools (build docs and run tests)
-      --admin-name TEXT               The full name of the server maintainer --admin-email TEXT              The email address of the server maintainer --help                          Show this message and exit.
+      --admin-name TEXT               The full name of the server administrator --admin-email TEXT              The email address of the server administrator --help                          Show this message and exit.